Thanksgiving Divorce, Dating & Thanksgiving

 Date 17.
 Itty Bitty Blake

-How does one set about describing an absolute shit show?
+How does one set about describing an absolute shit show of a 50 First Date?
 Blake was a little bit twitchy, but I totally was giving him the benefit of the doubt and hoping it was just nerves.
 Unfortunately, it wasn’t nerves, he’s just a super strange guy—what I would call AQR (ain’t quite right).
 A professional musician who writes music for advertisements, he did a poor job of making himself marketable in the dating world.

 It was a never-ending dinner date that was only marginally tolerable at best.
 I swear that Blake’s voice had a whining quality to it, everything he said sounded like a little bitch fit was in mid-progress.
 Let me be completely honest with this specific date…the man had sent me a very unflattering naughty picture and a big part of my reason for accepting this date was straight up curiosity.
 What would he be like?
 How would he present himself?
 Would his tiny little problem be apparent?
 What I really didn’t understand is why someone would send a dick pick if said person had a very tiny…?
 I honestly was so curious that I felt a need to go check out said person and see if maybe he had some other bigger, better redeeming qualities.
 Unfortunately, he did not.
 Overall I would give Blake: